Photo: Keith Montgomery

 Juneteenth commemorates African American freedom and emphasizes education and achievement.
 It is a day, a week, and in some areas a month marked with celebrations, guest speakers, picnics and family gatherings.
 It is a time for reflection and rejoicing.
 It is a time for assessment, self-improvement and for planning the future.
 There will be arts and crafts exhibitors, a car show, a kids zone, an entertainment stage, food, and more.

 Sample from the city’s best margarita-makers, vote on your favorite, and they’ll crown a winner at the end of this third annual best ‘rita fest.
 Your ticket gets you entry to the event and 15 margarita samples from your favorite restaurants, with awesome entertainment.
 Food will be available for purchase.
 There will also be a cash bar with full-sized drinks available.
-This festival, held in the Memphis’ Overton Park Greensward, is guaranteed to be awesome squared, rimmed with salt and served up chill!
+This festival, held in the Memphis’ Overton Park Greensward from 4 pm to 7 pm, is guaranteed to be awesome squared, rimmed with salt and served up chill!
 This is a 21+ event, and it’s rain or shine.

 - June 4th – 10th – FedEx St. Jude Classic – Prices TBA